leonardotonelli/optimizers-CIFAR10/README.md

 # CIFAR-10 Optimizer Benchmark

 This project benchmarks the performance of several optimizers (Adam, Muon, Scion, and Dion) on the CIFAR-10 dataset, using both ResNet-18 and a small Vision Transformer (ViT) model.
+Group project for "EE556 - Mathematics of Data" EPFL course.

 ## Setup and Usage